Computeiful/SuperRandom/README.md

-# Lean - QuickRandom
+# SuperRandom

-This is a Lehmer PRNG in C which passes TestU01's BigCrunch.
-For more info see [here](https://lemire.me/blog/2019/03/19/the-fastest-conventional-random-number-generator-that-can-pass-big-crush/).

-This generator focuses on speed and thus has some operating constraints.
+This is an [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) based PRNG in C. It was made as a safer version of [this PRNG](https://github.com/Computeiful/QuickRandom), though it is not quite as fast.

+This PRNG is **NOT** zero sensitive, has a very long period and tries to mitigate the known issue of LCGs having bad quality lower bits.

 See `Main.c` for usage examples.

 ---

-This PRNG is zero-sensitive (though the chance of hitting a zero is around 1 in 340 undecillion).
-I have tested this PRNG using a seed of `1` up to 21,520,000,000,000 iterations (~156.6 TB) without encountering a zero, so a seed of `1` is safe for most use cases.

-There are no guarantees as to the PRNG period.

-I've found speeds of ~5 GB/s can be achieved on modern hardware, though YMMV.
+I've found speeds of ~3 GB/s can be achieved on modern hardware, though YMMV.